BigSoftVideo/AVA360VR/install.md

 See the [help](help.md) and [demo](demo.md) projects to get started with some pre-prepared projects with [open data](https://wiki.creativecommons.org/wiki/data) that are public under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 ![](images/Cc-by-nc-sa_icon.svg.png)

-### Creating your own project

-Here you will find [instructions how to create your very own project](project.md) for AVA360VR.